ramon349/DicomProcTools/README.md

 - Extractor: Type of extractor to use Currently support
     - "General" Will run extraction of all the images.
 Will apply unique processing to MRI/CT,X-ray,Tomogram
     - Other modalities will be ignored for now
+- ApplyParentFilter: Should only be set to true if running extraction  CT/MR images.
+Since it will filter studies in the following way
+/patient/study/series/f1.dcm
+/patient/study/series/f2.dcm
+if set to true we will only read 1 dcm file. making the metadatafile like this /patient/study/series/f1.dcm
+- Reorient:  When making niftis we usually reorient to RAS orientation.
+This is set to True as the default to maintain consistency with older projects

 # Differences from Niffler extraction code
 - When extracting NIFTI's the  column 'file' will be the path to the dicom file used to extract metadata.
 Old extractions would have the directory to the series